 The Madison Creek Falls Trail is located in the Elwha Valley and parking is located right off of Olympic Hot Springs Road immediately before the national park pay station.
 The paved trail is 200 feet to the base of the beautiful Madison Falls.

-The Spruce Railroad Trail begins at the end of East Beach Road on the north side of Lake Crescent.
-The trail, which bicycles and pets are permitted on, follows an old railroad bed for 4 miles.
 More information about all of the trails and areas of Olympic National Park can be found at the links below or by visiting the

 Olympic National Park website.